techidaily/site-win11-tips/source/_posts/fixing-disabled-internet-router-configuration.md

  If you can’t reach the login page, check if your router is acting up.
 Temporary issues with the router can be fixed with a quick restart.
 If that doesn’t work, you can perform a factory reset to restore your router to its default settings.

- You can[reset your router using the dedicated reset button](https://www.makeuseof.com/how-to-reset-router/) or the web interface.
+ You can [reset your router using the dedicated reset button](https://www.makeuseof.com/how-to-reset-router/) or the web interface.
 In this instance, you’ll need to use the dedicated reset button, as the web interface is not accessible.
 Before the reset, take a backup of your router configuration.

- If the issue persists, consider[updating your router firmware](https://www.makeuseof.com/easy-guide-updating-router-firmware/) to add new features, performance improvements, and also any bug fixes causing the router to act up.
+ If the issue persists, consider [updating your router firmware](https://www.makeuseof.com/easy-guide-updating-router-firmware/) to add new features, performance improvements, and also any bug fixes causing the router to act up.

 ## Troubleshoot a Non-Accessible Router Login Page on Windows